2018 BMW 530e priced from $52,395

 BMW announced today that the 530e iPerformance will sticker from $52,395, including a mandatory $995 destination charge.
 That's for the rear-wheel drive variant; the all-wheel drive model runs $54,695.

 The 530e iPerformance features a 2.0-liter turbocharged 4-cylinder engine mated to an electric motor that delivers a combined output of 248 horsepower and 310 pound-feet of torque.
-A 9.2-kWh lithium ion battery pack supplies enough power for the 530e to be driven without utilizing the gasoline motor at all, but BMW hasn't said just how much electric-only range it will boast.
+A 9.2-kWh lithium ion battery pack supplies enough power for the 530e to be driven without utilizing the gasoline motor at all, enough for a 14-mile electric-only range.

 2018 BMW 530e iPerformanceEnlarge Photo